Culture Trip stands with

-On its opening night, the tower screened then-recently released Algiers – a dramatic film about a notorious French thief who flees to Algeria to evade the law.
-Although the tower showcased films circling in more prominent theaters in the city for at least a few months, business for this neighborhood theater continuously thrived.
-The theater offered perhaps the only release for Sacramentans during The Great Depression – a low-budget entertainment option for those who couldn’t afford big-name theater tickets.
+On its opening night, the tower screened then recently released Algiers – a dramatic film about a notorious French thief who flees to Algeria to evade the law.
+Although the Tower showcased films circling in more prominent theaters in the city for at least a few months, business for this neighborhood theater continuously thrived.
+The theater offered perhaps the only release for Sacramentans during the Great Depression – a low-budget entertainment option for those who couldn’t afford big-name theater tickets.
 The Tower Theater served as a Depression-era escape, and a cinema indulgence accessible to all.
 Movie tickets at the city’s big-names like the Hippodrome (now known as the Crest Theater) would charge 50 cents for debuting films; the Tower would cost only 25 cents for the same movie a few weeks after its premiere.

 Strict distribution laws of the 1940s kept small movie theaters from screening any top American films.
 A monopoly formed by Paramount Pictures Inc. allotted film studios that also owned and operated their own movie theaters to show screenings, outlawing any other theaters from profiting off of their films.
-This came to a halt in 1948 when the United States vs. Paramount Pictures Inc. case ruled in favor of the U.S. This ruling effectively allowed independent cinemas, like the Tower Theater in Sacramento, to screen whatever film they could afford without breaking any distribution laws.
+This came to a halt in 1948 when the United States v Paramount Pictures Inc. case ruled in favor of the US.
+This ruling effectively allowed independent cinemas, like the Tower Theater in Sacramento, to screen whatever film they could afford without breaking any distribution laws.

 In 1998, the Reading International theater chain took over ownership of the Tower.
 Reading International owns movie cinemas and live theaters all over the world.
-Their decision to buy Tower Theater quite possibly saved it from becoming another small-time cinema being run out of business from industry demands and challenges.
+Its decision to buy Tower Theater quite possibly saved it from becoming another small-time cinema being run out of business from industry demands and challenges.
 Further cementing the Tower’s place in Sacramento, in 2012 the theater installed digital projectors in all three of its auditoriums, fully embracing present film industry standards.
 The following year in 2013, Tower Theater reached the momentous milestone of becoming a National Historic Landmark.